brightcove/s3-s3/README.md

 ## Usage

 Before using this library, you should have two buckets set up for cross-region replication.
 They need to be both replicating to each other.
 See [Amazon's guide for setup](http://docs.aws.amazon.com/AmazonS3/latest/dev/crr-how-setup.html).
 A few additional tips on setup:
-- don't forget to turn on versioning for both buckets
+- Don't forget to turn on versioning for both buckets
-- once you have gone through the replication steps, remember to go back to setting up the second bucket for replication as well
+- Once you have gone through the replication steps, remember to go back to setting up the second bucket for replication as well
-- if you are starting with one bucket that already has data, make sure to use the AWS SDK for an initial copy of files from one bucket to another
+- If you are starting with one bucket that already has data, make sure to use the AWS SDK for an initial copy of files from one bucket to another

 Once you have two buckets to use, you can set up s3-s3 in your code by first setting up the two buckets using [aws-sdk](https://aws.amazon.com/sdk-for-node-js/) in the normal way you would set them up.
 Something like: